navariltd/burundi-compliance/Privacy Policy.md

 We may share your information:

 -   **With OBR:** To fulfill the legal requirements of tax compliance, such as sending sales invoices and tracking stock movements.
--   **With Third-Party Service Providers:** For services such as server maintenance or data analytics.
+-   **With Third-Party Service Providers:** For services such as server maintenance.
 These providers are bound by confidentiality agreements and are not permitted to use your information for any purpose other than providing services to us.
 -   **In Case of Business Transfers:** If Navari Limited is involved in a merger, sale, or acquisition, your information may be transferred as part of that transaction.

 **4. Data Retention**

-We retain your personal information for as long as necessary to fulfill the purposes outlined in this privacy policy unless a longer retention period is required or permitted by law.
+We retain your personal information for as long as necessary to fulfil the purposes outlined in this privacy policy unless a longer retention period is required or permitted by law.
 Once the retention period expires, your data will be deleted or anonymized.

 **5. Security of Your Information**

 We implement organizational and technical security measures to protect your data.
-However, no method of transmission over the internet or electronic storage is 100% secure.
+However, no method of transmission over the Internet or electronic storage is 100% secure.
 We cannot guarantee the absolute security of your information.

 **6. Minors**